xlch88/YouTubeTweak/FUNCTIONS.md

 Notes:

 - If a comment is empty or contains only symbols, the extension shows a manual translation button.
 Comments identified as not needing translation only show it when "Show a manual translation button for comments that do not need automatic translation" is enabled.
+- Translations preserve emoji, images, links, and text styling from the original comment wherever possible; video timestamp links in the translation remain clickable and jump to the corresponding time.
 - After comment sorting, loading more comments, or YouTube dynamically refreshing the comment area, the extension continues processing newly appearing comments.
 - If the translation service is unavailable, comments remain unchanged.